3.1 Recruitment: Who Teaches, and Why?

-The National Center for Education Statistics regularly surveys the demographics of teachers.
+The National Center for Education Statistics (NCES) regularly surveys the demographics of teachers.
 Women comprise more than 80% of the teaching workforce in elementary grades and more than half of it in secondary grades.
 This ratio has remained stable for generations.
 In 1964, more than half of working women with college degrees were teachers.
-By 1996, however, the ranks of college-educated women had grown dramatically.
-Teaching’s share of educated women’s work had fallen to 15%.
+By 1996, however, the ranks of working college-educated women had grown dramatically.
+The teaching profession’s share of educated women’s work had fallen to 15%.

 With increased professional options for women, the teaching profession has struggled to attract the strongest candidates.
 In the 1960s, about a quarter of all female teachers graduated in the top 10% of their college class.
 By the 1990’s, only a tenth did so.

-Teaching is very labor-intensive, and therefore expensive.
+K-12 education is very labor-intensive, and therefore expensive.
 Staff-related costs (wages and benefits) are by far the largest category of expense in the school system.
 As the US economy has grown more productive, wages for jobs requiring a college degree have risen at about twice the rate of inflation.
-Teacher pay has failed to keep pace with this trend.
+Teacher pay, which has merely kept pace with inflation in the last 40 years, has failed to keep up with this trend.

 Wages for jobs requiring a college degree have risen at about twice the rate of inflation.
 Teacher pay has merely kept pace with it.